 Yes, this recipe is 100% dairy-free since we use coconut milk.
 There is no milk or butter in this recipe.

 Yes, this recipe is also vegan.

 You can freeze pumpkin sweet potato soup for up to 3 months.
-Make sure to store it in freezer-safe containers and defrost the soup overnight in the refrigerator and then reheat it on the stovetop over medium heat.
+Store it in freezer-safe containers, defrost the soup overnight in the refrigerator, and then reheat it on the stovetop over medium heat.